MelchiorDahrk/Red-Wisdom/ReadMe.md

-# Red Wisdom
+# Red Wisdom - An Ashlander Prophecy
 Authors: AFFA, Greatness7, Melchior Dahrk
 Version: 1.0.0

 Description:
 Embark on a mystical journey as you unravel the ancient prophecy of Red Wisdom.
-Join forces with wide-eyed Nirani to unlock the hidden truths that lie buried within the sacred burial sites of the tribes.
-Explore a new angle to Ashlander lore, confront wild beasts and Daedric interlopers, and piece together the puzzle which may shape the fate of the Morrowind.
+Join forces with wide-eyed Nirani to unlock the hidden truths that lie within the sacred burial sites of the tribes.
+Explore a new angle to Ashlander lore, confront wild beasts and Daedric interlopers, and piece together the puzzle which may shape the fate of Morrowind.

 Features:
 * Writing by AFFA aka Douglas Goodall